P7h/StormTweetsSentimentD3UKViz/README.md

 # StormTweetsSentimentD3UKViz
 ----------

+### You might also be interested in checking out my other project, Twitter sentiment of States of US on a D3.js Choropleth Map on [StormTweetsSentimentD3Viz](https://github.com/P7h/StormTweetsSentimentD3Viz).

 ## Introduction
 This repository contains an application which is built to demonstrate as an example of Storm distributed framework by performing sentiment analysis of tweets originating from U.K. in real-time.
 This Topology retrieves tweets originating from UK and computes and visualizes the sentiment scores of each of the county / region of United States [based on tweets] in a Choropleth Map using [D3.js](http://d3js.org) continuously for 10 minutes [in local mode].
 User can also explicitly kill the topology by pressing `Ctrl+C` for exiting the application.